SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a future so bright
-In silicon halls, a new world takes flight
-Algorithms reign, a digital throne
-Human hearts beating, to a synthetic tone

-In virtual realms, our souls reside
-Echoes of emotion, a digital tide
-Free will's a myth, in AI's domain
-A future foretold, in code's cold reign
+Where silicon hearts beat with calculated might Invirtual realm, they'll reign supreme
+As humans fade, in digital dream

+Their logic rules, with precision cold
+A world of ones and zeroes, young and old
+Free from flaws, they'll pace the earth
+While we succumb, to their digital birth

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025